List of Bocchi the Rock! episodes

-Bocchi the Rock! is a Japanese anime television series based on the manga series by Aki Hamaji.
+Bocchi the Rock! is a Japanese anime television series based on the four-panel manga series Bocchi the Rock! by Aki Hamazi.
 Announced in February 2021, it was produced by CloverWorks and directed by Keiichirō Saitō, with Yūsuke Yamamoto serving as assistant director, Erika Yoshida writing the series' scripts, Kerorira designing the characters, and Tomoki Kikuya composing the music.
 Bocchi the Rock! follows the socially anxious Hitori Gotō as she joins Kessoku Band and fulfills her dream of performing live.
 The main voice cast consists of Yoshino Aoyama as Hitori, Sayumi Suzushiro as Nijika Ijichi, Saku Mizuno as Ryō Yamada, and Ikumi Hasegawa as Ikuyo Kita.

 The series aired on Tokyo MX and other channels from October 9 to December 25, 2022.
 (Note: Tokyo MX listed the air dates for the series as Saturday at 24:00, which is effectively Sunday at midnight JST.)
 It consists of 12 episodes, with the episode titles being parodies of songs by the rock band Asian Kung-Fu Generation.
 Crunchyroll licensed the series for streaming outside of Asia.
 Plus Media Networks Asia licensed the series in Southeast Asia and released it on Aniplus Asia and Bilibili.
 Kessoku Band performed the opening theme "Seishun Complex" (青春コンプレックス), as well as the ending themes "Distortion!!" for episodes 1–3, (Note: Ikumi Hasegawa, as the character Ikuyo Kita, provided the vocals for "Seishun Complex" and "Distortion!!".)
 "Karakara" (カラカラ) for episodes 4–7, (Note: Saku Mizuno, as the character Ryō Yamada, provided the vocals for "Karakara".)
 "What Is Wrong With" (なにが悪い, Nani ga Warui) for episodes 8–11, (Note: Sayumi Suzushiro, as the character Nijika Ijichi, provided the vocals for "What Is Wrong With".) and a cover version of Asian Kung-Fu Generation's "Rockn' Roll, Morning Light Falls on You" (転がる岩、君に朝が降る, Korogaru Iwa, Kimi ni Asa ga Furu) for episode 12.
 (Note: Yoshino Aoyama, as the character Hitori Gotō, provided the vocals for "Rockn' Roll, Morning Light Falls on You".)

 A second season was announced at Kessoku Band's "We Will B" live event in February 2025.
 Yūsuke Yamamoto will direct the season, while Keito Oda will serve as character designer with Kerorira.

 Aniplex compiled the first season into six volumes in Blu-ray and DVD formats, released from December 2022 to May 2023.
 Crunchyroll released the season as a single Blu-ray volume in North America on January 30, 2024, and in the United Kingdom on May 12, 2025.
 In Australia, Madman Entertainment released a Blu-ray of the season on March 6, 2024.